 How Tax Receipts Work

-Every donation generates an IRS-ready tax receipt automatically.
+Every donation generates a tax-deductible donation receipt automatically.
 Here’s how.

 Your Donation Is Tax-Deductible